ubcs-io/trackr/README.md

 2. **My browser show an error that reads 'ERR_NAME_NOT_RESOLVED':**  Make sure you've already started the virtual machine and waited for it to finish loading.

 3. **My browser show an error that reads 'ERR_CONNECTION_REFUSED' AFTER running script/start:**  Verify your hosts file is not read only by using `sudo chmod 666 /etc/hosts`, flushing the DNS cache, restarting the VM and then booting it up again.

+4. **I placed the repository in a different directory:**  If you used a directory other than `/Users/$USER/documents/projects` then you'll need to update the `vm_config.sh` file.
+Once you're there, update the `host_folders[0]` to point to the correct directory (wherever you placed the repository)

+5. **What password do I use for script/start:**  If you're prompted for a password when running script/start or script/shutdown, use the password for your local machine.
+The command line is prompting you for your password because the setup script is using sudo to make changes to files on your machine.